bitovi/devops-training-ec2-gha-example/packages/lambda/README.md

-# SWP Lambda Repository
+# LEO Lambda Repository

-This repository contains the infrastructure and code for the SWP document processing Lambda function.
+This repository contains the infrastructure and code for the LEO document processing Lambda function.

 ## 📁 Repository Structure